openvinotoolkit/open_model_zoo/models/public/forward_tacotron/description/forward_tacotron.md

 ```
 Notes:
    1. By the reason of unsupported operation in ONNX, the model is divided into two parts: `forward_tacotron_duration_prediction.onnx, forward_tacotron_regression.onnx`.
-   2. We stoped training of the Tacotron model in 183K iteration for aligment generation and stoped ForwardTacotron training in 290K iteration.
+   2. We stopped training of the Tacotron model in 183K iteration for alignment generation and stopped ForwardTacotron training in 290K iteration.

 ## ONNX Models
 We provide pretrained models in ONNX format for user convenience.